aweymo-ui/python_obsidian/content/5_python.md

 gallery: true
 ---

 **These instructions are going to assume you have never run a Python environment before and you are already working inside the cloned repository for the [annotation extraction tool](https://github.com/Scholarly-Projects/annotation_extraction){:target="_blank" rel="noopener"}**.
+All commands are designed to be executed from a Bash-compatible command line interface, such as Git Bash (Windows) or Terminal (macOS), within Visual Studio Code or any terminal emulator.

-Note that after step 2, the same instructions are applicable to both Windows and Mac users.
-For all of the commands entered on the command line after step one, I would recommend sending from the Bash terminal in Visual Studio Code.
+{% include alert.html text="Note that after step 2, the same instructions are applicable to both Windows and Mac users." color="light" align="right" %}

 To begin:

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>